0x787af25e/ctf_writeups/ctf_at_ucf/logmein.md

 Invalid login information.
 ```

-Now, the only thing left is to write to this value.
+Now, the only thing left is to write to this memory address for the flag to be shown.
 This can be done by using the ```%n``` specifier.
 The (hexadecimal) value to the left of the specifier is written to the address specified.

 **Solution**
 ```